hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 1. The Office of Departure communicates the MRN to the Holder of the Transit Procedure with the ‘MRN Allocated’ E_MRN_ALL (IE028) message.
 1. The Holder of the Transit Procedure notifies the Office of Departure of needed changes to the original declaration with a valid ‘Declaration Amendment’ E_DEC_AMD (IE013) before the goods have been released for transit.
 1. The Office of Departure performs validation of the IE013 message with one of the following outcomes:
     - The Office of Departure sends the ‘Rejection from Office of Departure’ E_DEP_REJ (IE056) to the Holder of the Transit Procedure, who can then send a second ‘Declaration Amendment’ E_DEC_AMD (IE013) message for validation.
-(Go to step 5.)
+(Go to step 3.)
     - The Office of Departure successfully validates the IE013 message and sends its acceptance to the Holder of the Transit Procedure with the ‘Amendment Acceptance’ E_AMD_ACC (IE004) message.
-(Go to step 6.)
+(Go to step 4.)
 1. The ‘Release for Transit’ E_REL_TRA (IE029) message is sent to the Holder of the Transit Procedure.
 1. The movement continues to arrivals.

-### Invalidation request by the holder of the transit procedure before release for transit (DDNTA section: III.II.2.10.1)
+### Invalidation request by the holder of the transit procedure before release for transit

 **Applicable procedures:** normal and simplified.